 others all over the world at this same leading edge of the

-it.
-We just live our life, for it is - through Divine Intention -
+live our life, for it is - through Divine Intention - the

-Recently I was saying some related words to my girl
+I was saying some related words to my girl friend, and she wanted

-that conversation, which mostly consisted of me making an attempt at an
+conversation, which mostly consisted of me making an attempt

-during this verbal intercourse.
-These notes give order to what follows next ... and flesh has been
+verbal intercourse.
+These notes give order to what follows next ... and flesh

-The plane or arena of matter is bound to space and time.
-You can’t put your hand
+plane or arena of matter is bound to space and time.
+You cant put

-cars crash into each other on a highway, and the violence is so powerful it crushes
+into each other on a highway, and the violence is so powerful it crushes

-steel and human flesh, perhaps bringing death in its train of causes and effects.
+steel and human flesh, perhaps bringing death in its train of causes

-We live in a physical body and act in a material
+live in a physical body and act in a material world.

 thinking.
 This non-material life survives death.